gary19941216/bitcoin-fluc-detector/kafka/kafka_2.12-2.5.0/README.md

        Type any messages.

-       Open up a new terminal different from the one you just used to create topic and run producer.
+       Open up a new terminal on instance different from the one you just used to create topic and run producer.

        ```bin/kafka-console-consumer.sh --bootstrap-server 10.0.0.7:9092 --topic test --from-beginning```